EHB-MCT/portfolio-FinnJanssensEHB/README.md

 touch .env && echo "DELIJN_API_KEY=\"<YOUR_KEY_HERE>\"" > .env
 ```

-4. Build the Docker image
+4. Build the Docker image (might have to run with admin rights)

 ```bash
 make build
 ```

-5. Spin up the docker containers
+5. Spin up the docker containers (might have to run with admin rights)

 ```bash
 make run